← Back to Blog

 5. Spread Your Free Hours Across the Year

-Your 15 or 30 free hours are calculated on a term-time basis (38 weeks per year), but many nurseries will let you "stretch" them across the full year.
-This means fewer free hours per week (for example, 22 hours per week across 52 weeks instead of 30 hours across 38 weeks), but it provides year-round support and can reduce your bill every month rather than just during term time.
+Your 15 or 30 free hours are worked out on a term-time basis (38 weeks).
+But many nurseries will let you "stretch" them over the full 52 weeks.
+You get fewer free hours per week -- say 22 instead of 30 -- but it means year-round support instead of a massive bill every school holiday.
+It smooths out your monthly costs and makes budgeting so much easier.

 6. Consider a Childminder Instead of a Nursery

-As we discussed in our nursery vs childminder comparison, childminders are typically 10-20% cheaper than nurseries.
-They also tend to offer more flexible hours, which can reduce costs if you do not need standard full-day sessions.
-A childminder who charges by the hour rather than by the session can be particularly cost-effective for parents who work part-time or have variable schedules.
+As we covered in our nursery vs childminder comparison, childminders are typically 10-20% cheaper.
+They tend to be more flexible on hours too, which is brilliant if you don't need a standard full-day session.
+A childminder who charges by the hour rather than by the day can save part-time workers a fortune.

 7. Share a Nanny